Michigan's Attorney Discipline System

 Once the Attorney Grievance Commission has authorized the Grievance Administrator to institute formal proceedings, the Administrator files a formal complaint with the Attorney Discipline Board, a separate agency.
 The structure of the Discipline Board is similar to that of the Commission, that is, the Board consists of six lawyers and three non-lawyers appointed by the Supreme Court to a maximum of two three-year terms.
 The Board oversees a professional staff of three lawyers, including its Executive Director, and four support staff.
 Like the Commission, the Board performs Court authorized administrative functions including the appointment and supervision of its Executive Director and staff, submission of an annual budget, the filing of quarterly and annual activity reports, review and submission of proposed court rules, and the appointment and supervision of volunteer attorney hearing panelists who comprise the trial level of the discipline system.

 Once a complaint or other action is filed by the Grievance Administrator, it is assigned to a hearing panel consisting of three volunteer attorneys appointed by the Board.
-If possible, the hearings are conducted in the county where the respondent attorney practices.
-The Board currently maintains a roster of approximately 400 panelists.
-In accordance with the Michigan Court Rules, an initial hearing before a panel is scheduled within 56 days after the Grievance Administrator’s complaint is filed.
-The pleadings, transcripts, exhibits, and hearings before a panel are all open to the public.
+Generally, the hearings are conducted in the county where the respondent attorney practices.
+The Board currently maintains a roster of approximately 350 panelists.
+In accordance with the Michigan Court Rules, the pleadings, reports, orders, transcripts, and hearings before a panel are all open to the public.

 Hearings before a three-member panel are conducted under the Michigan Court Rules and the Michigan Rules of Evidence.
-Effective September 1, 2011, a respondent attorney who possessed actual notice of the proceeding, but who still fails to appear in person before the panel is subject to an interim suspension effective seven days from the entry of the panel’s order.
+A respondent attorney who possessed actual notice of the proceeding, but who still fails to appear in person before the panel is subject to an interim suspension effective seven days from the entry of the panel’s order.

 The Grievance Administrator must establish the misconduct charged in the complaint by a preponderance of the evidence.
 If the evidentiary threshold is not met, the complaint must be dismissed.
 If the hearing panel finds that misconduct has been established, it must conduct a separate hearing to establish the level of discipline.
 Under a decision of the Michigan Supreme Court, the level of discipline must be based upon application of the American Bar Association Standards for Imposing Lawyer Sanctions.
 Hearing panels are directed to submit a written report and order within 35 days after the filing of the transcript or the closing of the record.